-Our school nursing service will notify the school when a pupil has been identified as having a medical condition that will require support in school.
-This will be before the pupil starts school, wherever possible.
-They may also support staff to implement a child's IHP.
+Parents/Carers will notify the school when a student has been identified as having a medical condition that will require support in school.
+This will be before the student starts school, wherever possible.

-Healthcare professionals, such as GPs and pediatricians, will liaise with the school's nurses and notify them of any pupils identified as having a medical condition.
+Healthcare professionals, such as GPs and pediatricians, may need to liaise with the school nurse and notify them of any students identified as having a medical condition.
 They may also provide advice on developing IHPs.